 Often, great visuals aren’t always the end product.
 Human error, tough deadlines, and simply not knowing what makes for a great visual are impediments.
-As TIBCO lays out in a recent ebook, you can’t always prevent human error or impossible deadlines, but you can bolster your data visualization knowledge by understanding five of the most common mistakes and how to avoid them.
+TIBCO’s recent ebook details five common data visualization mistakes — and offers solutions on how to avoid them.

-Error #4: Lack of Accuracy
+Lack of Accuracy

-Error #5: Using the Wrong Tools
+Using the Wrong Tools

 Learn more about how to avoid these mistakes by checking out TIBCO’s ebook here.